FoxRobotLab/catkin_ws/README.md

 __qrPlanner.py__ is the heart of the program.
 It directs sign/QR code seeking and aligning and controls the potential field brain.
 It also controls all three cameras.

+__ORBrecognizer.py__ and __QRrecognizer.py__ are classes which contain a scanner for ORB features or QR codes, respectively, and have a bunch of methods those scanners need. __ORBrecognizer.py__ has a bunch of image pre-processing.
+Since it's only looking for these blue signs, it masks out everything in the image that is not blue, and only looks for keypoints in the remaining image.
+This means we're not looking for keypoints on every chair or garbage bin we pass, which improves accuracy.
+Once it finds keypoints, it determines which of them are good and draws a picture of the matches between the image and the reference.
+It returns the good keypoints so that other functions can do things like find the moment of them. __QRrecognizer.py__ does a lot less: pretty much all it does it look for a QR code, and then if it finds an appropriate one, formats the output (from the code's string) prettily and hands it back.
+The code is pretty gross just because zbar is gross - you don't really need to understand it, but be aware that the weird useless-looking for loop with only a pass inside of it is necessary!
+For some bizarre reason, zbar stores the result of the scan in the last `symbol` in `image`

 ##### `scripts/testing scripts`
 The code in here should be run using python, not roslaunched.
-It's just bits and pieces that are helpful if you need to do things like test camera settings or which numbers your cameras have.
+It's just bits and pieces that are helpful if you need to do things like test camera settings or figure out which numbers your cameras have.

 A note about the cameras: Apparently, Linux is not happy if you have multiple webcams that aren't on different USB buses, because they take up all the - bandwidth?
 So as a solution, we've manually dropped the framerate and resolution.
 You can play with these values in `multipleCameras.py` and `qrMultCam.py`.
 We weren't able to get the framerate above 12 without dropping the resolution, but the a framerate of 30 and size of 480x360 worked well for us.
 Note that dropping the resolutoin will mean you may need to have bigger QR codes and look for fewer ORB points.